 Admission requirements

 Knowledge of calculus and linear algebra at the bachelor level is required.
-In terms of the Leiden curriculum, the Astronomy bachelor's courses Quantum Mechanics 1 and Quantum Mechanics 2 are a prerequisite for enrolling in the course and the bachelor's course Radiative processes is strongly recommended.
+In terms of the Leiden curriculum, the Astronomy bachelor's courses Quantum Mechanics 1 and Quantum Mechanics 2, Analyse 1 NA, Analyse 2 NA, Linear Algebra 1 NA or equivalent are a prerequisite for enrolling in the course and the bachelor's course Radiative processes is strongly recommended.

 Description

-This course starts with general principles of quantum mechanics, and from these derives the principles behind atomic and molecular spectroscopy of molecules commonly found in the interstellar medium.
-You will apply the newly learned theory to the spectral simulation using the Pgopher software and compare them with observational data.
-Finally, general laboratory spectroscopy will be introduced to demonstrate how a typical molecular spectrum is measured in fully controlled experimental conditions.
+The course begins with core quantum mechanical concepts and builds toward the spectroscopy of atoms and molecules commonly found in the interstellar medium.
+You will learn to simulate molecular spectra using Pgopher software and compare these with real observational data.
+The course concludes with an introduction to laboratory spectroscopy techniques, showcasing how molecular spectra are measured under controlled experimental conditions.

 Course objectives